07/04/2020 | Written by Dario Campagna

 Different types of requirements need to be considered simultaneously starting from the early stages of design in order to deliver a competitive solution at the right moment.

-Support System (BDSS) based on Cardanit
+A tailored Business Decision Support System (BDSS) based on Cardanit

 As mentioned above, the decision-making process in the composite material design happens at three levels: business, engineering, and simulation.